aryan2305/smart-search/README.md

 - Check the box “Make this the current search engine”
 - Click “Add”

-If your app isn’t already running locally, run cargo run.
+For local testing,If your app isn’t already running locally, run cargo run.

 Open a new tab in Firefox and try some of the commands we added!
-With that, the app is working locally
+With that, the app is working.

 ### Setting up with Chrome